 Open communication is the catalyst for better relationships.
-While you may only know mom and dad as parents, take the time to get to know them outside of that role.
-Initiate discussions on their past, present and future.
+While you may only know Mom and Dad as parents, take the time to get to know them outside of that role.
+Initiate discussions about their past, present, and future.

-Clare Strohman, daughter of another Terracina Grand resident, feels that better conversations with her mom have created a happier relationship.
+Clare S., daughter of another resident at Terracina Grand, feels that better conversations with her mom have created a happier relationship.
 “There is more friendship now.
 We had previously lost that.
 There was nothing to look forward to or laugh about,” said Clare.
 “Now there is more happiness, more joyful times.
 She is more like the mom that I grew up with.”